pgbackrest/pgbackrest/README.md

 ### v0.75: IN DEVELOPMENT - OTTAWA MILESTONE

+*
+Info feature TODO:
+* stanza create/upgrade?
+* New regression for expiration now that the path structure is different.

+Less Important:
+* running/error state based on lock in tmp/stanza
+* Add last WAL info to archive.info and info function
+* Remote calls are not returning expected code (this is OK because of log testing, but not ideal)
+* Comment blocks for the .info files

 * Logging now uses unbuffered output.
 This should make log files that are being written by multiple threads less chaotic.
 Suggested by Michael Renner.

 ### v0.70: Stability improvements for archiving, improved logging and help